GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A range of new capabilities have been added to all of GMT; here is a summary of these changes:

+*  We have added a new lower-case GMT common option.
+Programs that read ASCII data can use **-e** to only select data records that match a specified pattern or regular expression.

 *  All modules can now read data via external URL addresses.
 This works by using libcurl to access an external file and save it to the users' GMT cache directory.
 This directory can be specified via a new GMT